voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### NOTE

+You may have noticed, after the latest release, that all your old Transcripts have vanished.

+No worry, they will reappear within the next day or two.
+If you urgently need to access any of those old transcripts please let us know at support@voicegain.ai

 ### August 17, 2022

 This release includes a major overhaul of the Transcribe App: